 Pizzeria Libretto takes their authentic Neapolitan Pizza seriously, following the strict rules and ingredients set out by the Italian certifiers:

 “VPN Certification.
 AKA Real Deal Heritage Grade Pizza Napoletana as designated by the Italian Government and the European Union.
 Brick Oven made.
 Circular Shaped.
 Highest Standards Culinary Product.
 Diameter must not exceed 35 cm.
-Thinnest at it’s center.
+Thinnest at its center.
 Charred and blistered crust.
-When held by someone’s hand must display high levels of softness, elasticity, and foldability.
+When held in hand, it must display high levels of softness, elasticity, and foldability.
 When placed inside someone’s mouth should provoke immediate and unparalleled delight.”